jifara2024/Groundwater-Quality-Modeling-Borena/README.md

 - Environmental Data Science

-## Author
+Author

 Jifara Dabessa

-MSc Remote Sensing and Geoinformatics
+MSc in Remote Sensing and Geoinformatics
-Addis Ababa University
+BSc in Computer Science
+Advanced Diploma in Water Resources Engineering

+Ministry of Water and Energy, Ethiopia

 ## Full Report